lvgl/lvgl/docs/details/widgets/list.rst

 :cpp:expr:`lv_list_add_text(list, text)` adds a text.

 .. _lv_list_events:

 Events
 ******

-No special events are sent by the List, but sent by the Button as usual.
+No special events are sent by List Widgets, but events are sent by Buttons as usual.

+.. admonition::  Further Reading

+    :ref:`lv_obj_events` are emitted by all Widgets.

     Learn more about :ref:`events`.

 .. _lv_list_keys:

 Keys
 ****

-No *Keys* are processed by the Widget type.
+No *Keys* are processed by List Widgets.

+.. admonition::  Further Reading

     Learn more about :ref:`indev_keys`.

 .. _lv_list_example: